Carl Feigenbaum was most certainly a convicted murderer.

 The proofs, however, are far from positive."

-A week alter, on Sunday, 10th May, 1896, Lloyd's Weekly Newspaper published a more detailed account of the confession, which had been made to his lawyer, William Stamford Lawton:-
+A week later, on Sunday, 10th May, 1896, Lloyd's Weekly Newspaper published a more detailed account of the confession, which had been made to his lawyer, William Stamford Lawton:-

 THE AMERICAN JACK THE RIPPER